 (c) to conserve and protect endangered and threatened ecosystems in the province and promote the recovery of those ecosystems.

-6(1) The Endangered Species Advisory Committee is continued as the Endangered Species and Ecosystems Advisory Committee.
+The Endangered Species Advisory Committee is continued as the Endangered Species, Ecosystems and Ecological Reserves Advisory Committee.

-6(4) A majority of the members appointed under subsection (3) shall be professional scientists who have, to the satisfaction of the minister, expertise in a field of science related to plant and animal life.
+A majority of the members appointed under subsection (3) shall be professional scientists who have, to the satisfaction of the minister, expertise in a field related to species and biodiversity conservation.